tsviet/TwitterStreamApp/README.md

 - Each TwitterMassagesConsumerApp will need to save data into a NoSQL database like DynamoDb from AWS.
 - NoSQL Db provides a lock implementation that can be used to update concurrent writes.
 - To do that replace the implementation of StorageRepository with a NoSQL one.

+TODO: Add Unit and intergration Tests to cover functionality with testing.